 Detroit is a very large city located in the state of Michigan.
 With a population of 677,116 people and 297 constituent neighborhoods, Detroit is the largest community in Michigan.

-Unlike some cities, Detroit isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Detroit are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Detroit is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Detroit is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Detroit who work in office and administrative support (14.22%), sales jobs (10.08%), and maintenance occupations (7.02%).
+There are especially a lot of people living in Detroit who work in office and administrative support (14.04%), sales jobs (10.30%), and food service (6.90%).

 The most common language spoken in Detroit is English.
 Other important languages spoken here include Spanish and Arabic.